-The Half Marathon Beginner Training Guide focuses on everything you need to help you complete your first event, sensible precautions to take and also contains a week-by-week structured program that will turn you into a half marathon runner.
+The Half Marathon Intermediate Training Guide focuses on everything you need to help you complete your event, sensible precautions to take and also contains a week-by-week structured program that will progress you as a half marathon runner.
 This guide includes advice on:

-- Training: the dos and don'ts of successful, safe training. - Kit: what to buy and what to leave on the shelf. - Footwear: how to choose the right training shoes for you. - Nutrition: how to correctly fuel your body. - Hydration: when to drink, so that you don't dehydrate. - Training guide: a 16-week program to prepare you for your half marathon event.
+- Training: the dos and don'ts of successful, safe training. - Kit: what to buy and what to leave on the shelf. - Footwear: how to choose the right training shoes for you. - Nutrition: how to correctly fuel your body. - Hydration: when to drink, so that you don't dehydrate. - Training guide: a 12-week program to prepare you for your half marathon event.